Home Remedies for Instant Bloating Relief

 When should you stop drinking water when bloated?

 Generally you should not be chugging water when you feel bloated.
 There is likely already an excess of food in your intestine and colon.
-Drinking water will slow things down and further delay gastric emptying.
+Water will slow things down and further delay gastric emptying.

 Why am I bloated all the time?

-The fool-proof way to reduce bloating is to find the cause.
+You are bloated all the time because you have not identified the root cause of your bloating.
+The fool-proof way to reduce it is to find the cause.
 You are likely bloated all the time due to a combination of the factors below:

-- Food allergies such as lactose or fructose intolerance or celiac disease.
+- Allergies such as dairy intolerance or celiac disease.

 - A change in the bacteria of your small intestine